brogar2000/site/docs/index.md

 ## Why the Name?

 In viking mythology, [yggdrasil][wikipedia] is a huge tree around which the nine worlds gravitate.
-It's seen as a unifyer of everything, since its roots reach to the center of the earth.
+It's seen as a unifier of everything, since its roots reach to the center of the earth.
 It's so large that parts of it exist in other universes.

 We believe accessibility should unify people from across the globe to enjoy a product, with disability no longer